 This new set of 12 sculptures will stretch along Granada Blvd from A1A to US 1.
 This year’s crop of life-size, life-like sculptures features everything from a very chic Mona Lisa to a boy with a dripping ice cream cone.
 These are sculptures designed to make you stop and look, to smile, and to feel an immediate connection.

-The sculptures are the work of world-renowned American artist, Seward Johnson (1930-2020).
+The sculptures are the work of world-renowned American artist Seward Johnson (1930-2020).
 Johnson’s sculptures have been displayed in public spaces around the world, including Times Square, Palm Springs, Rome, Australia, and the Venice Film Festival, and are included in numerous private and public collections and museums.

 ADMISSION: Free